Than-Sing/than-sing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm now a third year student from Zhiyuan College, Shanghai Jiao Tong University, majoring in mathematics and applied mathematics, advised by [Prof. Zhenli Xu](https://math.sjtu.edu.cn/faculty/xuzl/).
-In the spring of 2024, I participated in the exchange program at the Department of Mathematics of The Chinese University of Hong Kong, advised by [Prof. Fenglei Fan](https://fengleifan.github.io/Feng-Lei.Fan.github.io/about.html).
+I'm now a third year student from Zhiyuan College, Shanghai Jiao Tong University, majoring in mathematics and applied mathematics.
+In the spring of 2024, I participated in the exchange program at the Department of Mathematics of The Chinese University of Hong Kong.

-During the undergraduate period, in order to cultivate my ability of analysis and modeling, I participated in many mathematical contests and contests in modeling in my spare time.
+During the undergraduate period, in order to cultivate my ability of analysis and modeling, I participated in many contests in mathematics and modeling in my spare time.
 Here are some of the awards:
 - The Finalist Winner of 2024 Mathematical Contest in Modeling (Top 3%)
 - The Winning Prize of 2024 S.-T. Yau College Student Mathematics Contest (Applied \& Comp.
 Math)
 - The First Prize of 2023 Chinese Mathematics Competitions (Shanghai Division)